rsyslog/liblognorm/doc/configuration.rst

 Note, however, that if ``stdtypes.rb`` exist in the current working directory, that file will be loaded insted of the one from ``/var/lib/liblognorm``.

+This use facilitates building a library of standard type definitions.
+Note the the liblognorm project also ships type definitions for common scenarios.

 Rules
 -----